-Club Atlético Huracán is an Argentine sports club located in the Parque Patricios neighbourhood of Buenos Aires.
+Club Atlético Huracán is an Argentine sports club located in the Parque Patricios neighborhood of Buenos Aires.
 The club is most notable for its football team that plays at the home stadium of the Estadio Tomás Adolfo Ducó.

-Huracán was founded on 1908 in the Nueva Pompeya neighbourhood of Buenos Aires.
-The club’s name and nickname Globo, literally meaning ‘balloon’ makes reference to the Huracán (“Hurricane”) balloon that was flown by Jorge Newbery in 1909.
-Jorge Alejandro Newbery was later a patron of the club but was better known as an Argentine aviator and engineer of North American descent.
+The club’s nickname Globo, literally means ‘balloon’ and makes reference to the Huracán (“Hurricane”) balloon that was flown by Jorge Newbery in 1909.

 Since its establishment the club have been highly successful winning five Primera División championships and most recently the 2014 Argentine Supercopa.

-Home for the club is the Estadio Tomás Adolfo Ducó located in the Parque Patricios neighbourhood of Buenos Aires.
-It currently has a capacity of 48,314.
 Its foundations were laid in 1941 when the cornerstone was laid but it was not until 1947 that the first match was played when Huracan defeated Boca Juniors.
 However, the stadium did not officially open until the 11th of November 1949 with a friendly between Huracán and Peñarol.

 The stadium was named after Tomas Adolfo Duco the main who was the driving force behind its construction.